Mutual Information Optimization for SIM-Based Holographic MIMO Systems: Introduction

 The main contributions of this paper are listed as follows: \begin{itemize} \item We show that using the channel \ac{CR} as an alternative optimization metric enables efficient maximization of the MI in SIM-based HMIMO systems.
-Specifically, the CR is expressed as a closed-form expression, which facilitates the derivation of efficient optimization algorithms. \item To maximize the CR, we formulate a joint optimization problem of transmit precoding and the phase shifts for both transmit and receive SIMs.
-Then an \ac{APGM} is proposed to solve this problem, which particularly optimizes the phase shifts for the transmit and receive SIMs in a layer-by-layer basis.
-Moreover, we provide the computational complexity of the proposed algorithm. \item We demonstrate through simulation results that the proposed algorithm can significantly increase the CR and the MI in a proportional manner.
+Specifically, the CR is expressed as a closed-form expression, which facilitates the derivation of an efficient optimization algorithm. \item To maximize the CR, we formulate a joint optimization problem of transmit precoding and the phase shifts for both the transmit and the receive SIMs.
+An \ac{APGM} is proposed to solve this problem, which particularly optimizes the phase shifts for the transmit and the receive SIMs on a layer-by-layer basis, using an independent step size for each layer, which is different from \cite{an2023stackedholo}.
+Also, we provide the computational complexity of the proposed algorithm. \item We demonstrate through simulation results that the proposed algorithm can significantly increase the CR and the MI in a proportional manner.
 Also, the increase of the modulation order without changing the transmit signal power has a negligible influence on the MI.
-Finally, incorporating even a small scale digital precoding into a SIM-based HMIMO system leads to substantial improvements on the achievable MI. \end{itemize}
+Finally, incorporating even a small scale digital precoding into a SIM-based HMIMO system leads to substantial improvements on the achievable MI. \end{itemize} \emph{Notation}: Bold lower and upper case letters represent vectors and matrices, respectively. $\tr(\cdot)$ denotes the trace of a matrix and $\text{diag}(\cdot)$ transforms a vector into a diagonal matrix. $\log_{2}(\cdot)$ is the binary logarithm, $\exp(\cdot)$ denotes the exponent, $\mathbb{E}\{\cdot\}$ denotes the expectation operation and $(\cdot)^{*}$ is the complex conjugate. $(\cdot)^{T}$ and $(\cdot)^{H}$ represent transpose and Hermitian transpose, receptively. $\nabla_{x}f(\cdot)$ is the complex gradient of $f(\cdot)$ \ac{wrt} $x^{*}$.{}